 BS, Information Systems, College of Computing & Informatics, 1990

-As SVP of Service Operations and Chief Information Officer, Greg is driving business results through the delivery of ever-increasing capabilities and adoption of new technologies that support the strategic direction of the company.
+As enterprise Chief Information Officer for Penn Mutual, Greg is driving business results through the delivery of ever-increasing capabilities and adoption of new technologies that support the strategic direction of the company.
 He plays a key role in helping Penn Mutual meet business goals through collaboration across the organization with a focus on current operations and continual enhancement of the company’s business capabilities and has positioned Penn Mutual as a company that is powered by it’s people and enabled by technology.